-Our 4-year priorities are Our 2017-18 focus was Our 2018-19 focus was Our 2019-20 Over th focus was year we We will facilitate greater greening of the private realm.
+Our 4-year priorities are Our 2017-18 focus was Our 2018-19 focus was Our 2019-20 Over the next focus was year we will We will facilitate greater greening of the private realm. ▲ Work supporting this priority was included in our regular business throughout the year.
+(Major initiative) Implement the Green our City Strategic Action Plan including development of a business case for a future regulatory mechanism to support green roof and vertical greening.
+O Progress a planning scheme amendment to improve sustainability performance and deliver green infrastructure on buildings.
+X Progress stakeholder engagement to deliver small spaces in the Hoddle Grid.
+Work supporting t priority is included our regular busine throughout the next year.
+We will facilitate promotion of environmental sustainability by linking businesses to new initiatives and key sustainability projects, including sustainable food practices. ✓ Promote a suite of options to encourage residents and businesses to achieve energy savings and access renewable energy.
 Work supporting this priority was included in our regular business throughout the year.
-(Major initiative) Implement the Green our City Strategic Action Plan including development of a business case for a future regulatory mechanism to support green roof and vertical greening. planning scheme priority amendment to our regular improve sustainability performance and next year deliver green infrastructure on We will facilitate promotion of environmental sustainability by linking businesses to new initiatives and key sustainability projects, including sustainable food practices. ✓ Promote a suite of options to encourage residents and businesses to achieve energy savings and access renewable energy.
-Work supporting this priority was included in our regular business throughout the year. this priority was priority We will facilitate greenhouse gas emissions reduction across the municipality and the uptake of renewable energy. ✓ Promote awareness of large-scale off-site renewable energy purchasing models for large customers by sharing lessons from the Melbourne Renewable Energy Project.
+Work supporting this priority was priority is included included in our regular business throughout the year.
+Work supporting the priority is included our regular busines throughout the year.
+We will facilitate greenhouse gas emissions reduction across the municipality and the uptake of renewable energy. ✓ Promote awareness of large-scale off-site renewable energy purchasing models for large customers by sharing lessons from the Melbourne Renewable Energy Project.
 Facilitate a corporate Power Purchase Agreement based on the lessons from the Melbourne Renewable Energy Project, to contribute to the municipality's renewable energy target.
-Power Purchase Agreement to develop contribute to the municipality's renewable energy target.
+Facilitate a corporate Power Purchase Agreement to contribute to the municipality's renewable energy target.
 Facilitate a community renewable energy pilot such as a virtual power plant, solar garden, solar battery storage or smart grids.
-Reduce through Melbour events, and continued in the municipality's reduce of the municipality's reduce of the municipality reduced in the mun oment in the g Scheme.
-Late a rates re system to remissions sildings in nicipality. emissions of City of rine major tenders
+Embed ecologicall sustainable development in the Planning Scheme.
+Investigate a rates incentive system to reduce emissions from buildings in the municipality.
+Reduce emissions through City of Melbourne major events, tenders and contracts.
+(Major initiative) Implement the Clin and Biodiversity Emergency Respon

-Our 4-year priorities are Our 2017-18 focus was Our 2018-19 focus was Our 2019-20 focus was Over the next year we will We will facilitate innovative solutions to minimise the municipality's waste. ✓ (Major initiative) Deliver year one of the Smart Bin Implementation Plan. ✓ Partner with Metropolitan Waste Management Group, Sustainability Victoria and Inner Melbourne Action Plan Councils to research and analyse the costs and benefits of innovative, smart waste management solutions that could be applied to inner Melbourne and the wider-metro catchment. ✓ (Major initiative) Finalise the Waste and Resource Recovery Strategy 2030 and Action Plan and commence year one deliverables including improving waste collection in the central city.
+Our 4-year Our 2017-18 Our 2018-19 Our 2019-20 Over the next year we will priorities are focus was focus was focus was We will facilitate innovative solutions to minimise the municipality's waste. ✓ (Major initiative) Deliver year one of the Smart Bin Implementation Plan. ✓ Partner with Metropolitan Waste Management Group, Sustainability Victoria and Inner Melbourne Action Plan Councils to research and analyse the costs and benefits of innovative, smart waste management solutions that could be applied to inner Melbourne and the wider-metro catchment. ✓ (Major initiative) Finalise the Waste and Resource Recovery Strategy 2030 and Action Plan and commence year one deliverables including improving waste collection in the central city.
 X (Major initiative) Deliver year one of the Waste and Resource Recovery Strategy.
-Transitions into new initiative 'Introduce organic waste management for residents.'
-Introduce organic waste management for residents.
+Transitions into new initiative 'Introduce organic waste managemen for residents.'
 (Major initiative) Expand the waste and resource recovery hub network for city businesses.
-Reduce litter, waste and graffiti across the municipality.
-Improve recycling options for residents to recycle, re-use and compost.